ProvisionGenie/ProvisionGenie/Docs/docs/corecomponents/logicapps.md

    3. `Description`: the description of the team.
    4. `TeamCreationRequestCode`: variable to store the response the HTTP request to create the team to check whether the request was accepted.
    5. `TeamCreationStatus`: variable to store the response of an HTTP request to check whether the creation of the team has completed.
-   6. `NewTeamId`: the id of the new team.
+   6. `NewTeamId`: the ID of the new team.
 3. The information of the Team owner is requested to Azure AD using an HTTP request
 4. The owner information is parsed so its properties can be used later in the Logic Apps flow
 5. The group for the team is created as a private group
 6. The group creation request body is parsed to use the properties later in the Logic Apps flow
-7. The group id is stored in the `NewTeamId` variable
+7. The group ID is stored in the `NewTeamId` variable
 8. The following actions are done in a loop because this does not always succeed on the first try
    1. A request is sent to "teamify" the created group
    2. The status code is saved in the `TeamCreationStatus` variable